 Other savers may work for companies that match contributions to 401(k), but they don’t save enough to get the full amount.
 That’s like walking away from free money or an automatic raise.

-When it comes to helping your recent college graduate figure out how to make it in the real world, you want them to know better than to leave a single cent on the table.
-Here’s what you can share with them to convey the importance of using this benefit to their advantage.
+When it comes to helping your college student or recent college graduate figure out how to make it in the real world, you want them to know better than to leave a single cent on the table.

-Explain the value of a 401(k) before they even get a job
+Explain the value of a 401(k) to college students before they even get a job

 If you have a recent (or soon-to-be) grad in your family, they’re likely applying for jobs, scheduling interviews and comparing offers.
 This is the best time to illustrate how compensation is more than just a salary.